rousselm4/JsCHEKS/README.md

 Javascript CHaotic Encryption Key System

 ## Synopsis

-At the top of the file there should be a short introduction and/ or overview that explains **what** the project is.
-This description should match descriptions added for package managers (Gemspec, package.json, etc.)
 A javascript (babel) implementation of jCHECKS of Archos Research (available here: https://github.com/Archos-Research).
 The main idea is to use co-evolving chaotic systems to generate secret keys.
 These keys are used to encrypt or decrypt messages.
 We want it to be as secure as a crypto-secure pseudo random number generator and to be syncronisable.

 ## Services

 ### ChaoticSystem
+Contains the classes for the chaoticSystem and encapsulate the system into a Singleton.
+It contains theses classes:
+**ChaoticSystem**, **Agent**, **RuleSets**, **Rule**, **Utils**, **PRNG**

 ### AESEncrypter
+Contains the AES encrypter.

 ### Communicator
+Websocket encapsulation service

 ## Motivation

 This project is a proof of concept.
 I have done that mainly for learning purposes.

+## Warranty

+I am not a cryptographic or security expert.
+I cannot provide any warranty or guarantees if you choose to use this code.

 ## Installation